TiltedNFT/New_webinarCM/README.md

 → Use android Studio (recommended)

-PART 2 : CREATE NEW PROJECT
+PART 2 : DOWNLOAD THIS GIT OR CREATE NEW PROJECT

+-> You can download this repository

+-> or you can create your own project(the following guidelines are for this case):

 $ flutter create dice-app